THEWhiteArrow/ml-general-stock-predictions/gsp/gsp/NOTES.md

 -   the model is to predict the prices of the stocks
 -   the data for the model should be pulled at the end of trading day so that todays data can be used - **IMPORTANT**
+-   the hyperparameters may cause the model to over generalise data and minimise the loss function by predicting straight line - **IMPORTANT**

 # PROJECT FUTURE